 Management monitors the movement in interest rates and, where possible, reacts to material movements in such rates by adjusting its selling prices or by restructuring its financing structure.
-The group uses interest rate swaps to hedge its exposure arising from interest rates, as described in note 23.
+The group uses interest rate swaps to hedge its exposure arising from interest rates on certain financial instruments, as described in note 22.